List of Ring characters: Mai Takano

 Mai Takano (高野 舞, Takano Mai) is Ryuji Takayama's student and possibly girlfriend.
 Mai has a minor role in the first novel, finding his body after he dies of the ring virus.
 Mai has a larger role in Spiral.
 In it, she helps Ando to solve Ryuji's case and makes plans to date him.
 When she accidentally stumbles upon the cursed tape in Ryuji's bedroom, she feels the urge to watch it, after which she experiences morning sickness.
 In the week after, Mai disappears until her body is discovered cramped inside a shaft in a building.
 As later revealed, because Mai was ovulating when she watched the tape, the virus infected her ovum, causing it to develop rapidly into a Sadako clone.
 The virus then enchanted Mai to seek an isolated place so the clone could be delivered without catching anyone's attention.
 Ryuji had deliberately placed the tape so Mai would stumble on it, as he has been working with Sadako to come back to life.

 In S, Ryuji reveals that he fathered Akane Maruyama with Masako, the Sadako clone born to Mai Takano, making her Akane's maternal grandmother.

 Mai is played by Miki Nakatani in the films.
 Her character role differs between the sequels.
-Rasen sticks with the plot of Spiral, with Mai helping Ando investigate what truly killed Ryuji and learns of the tape and Sadako.
+Spiral sticks with the plot of the novel, with Mai helping Ando investigate what truly killed Ryuji and learns of the tape and Sadako.
 The two end up sleeping together, leading to Sadako's resurrection, Mai used as an incubator for Sadako in her fertile stage and is killed.
 In Ring 2, Mai investigates Ryuji's death and becomes attached to Reiko and Yoichi.
 She helps them flee the police, but Reiko is hit by a truck and dies.
 Mai becomes Yoichi's guardian and looks after him.
 At the end, Mai and Yoichi are involved in an experiment by Dr. Kawajiri to remove Sadako's powers from the boy.
 The experiment goes awry and everyone present save Mai and Yoichi die, who end up in the well but escape thanks to Ryuji and Sadako allowing them to leave.